Installation scenarios

 Multi-user installation

-Scenario: The application shall be installed on the internal network centrally accessible for all employees.
-The application data should be shared by all employees.
+Scenario: The application shall be installed on the internal network centrally accessible for all users.
+The application data should be shared by all users.

-In this case, BL Banking is installed in a network drive on a file server, accessible to all employees.
-A certain employee performs the installation and then creates additional employees (see section General functions - User administration - Add users).
+In this case, BL Banking is installed in a network drive on a file server, accessible to all users.
+One of the users performs the installation and then creates additional users (see section General functions - User administration - Add users).
 All program files and the application data are located in the selected installation directory on the file server.
-On the workstation computers of the employees, you only need to create a shortcut to the program, e.g. to \\server\share\blbanking\BL Banking.exe.
+On the workstation computers of the users, you only need to create a shortcut to the program, e.g. to \\server\share\blbanking\BL Banking.exe.
 This type of installation can also be combined with the separate data storage and the external database described below.

 Terminal server

-In this case, an administrator installs BL Banking in the same way as a single-user installation, however here into a directory on the terminal server, e.g. in C:\Programme\BL Banking.
-The setup of additional employees is done in the same way as for the multi-user installation described above.
-Then you have a multi-user installation with common data storage.
-On the workstation computers, only the client program for the terminal server needs to be installed.
-Also this type of installation can be combined with the separate data storage and the external database described below.
+An administrator installs BL Banking in the same way as a single-user installation, however into a directory on the terminal server, e.g. in C:\Programme\BL Banking.
+Additional users are set up in the same way as for a multi-user installation.
+The result is a multi-user installation with common data storage.
+On the workstation computers, only the client program for the terminal server is installed.
+This type of installation can be combined with the separate data storage and the external database described below.

 Separate data storage

-Szenario: You want to store the application data separately from the program files.
+Szenario: The application data need to be stored separately from the program files.
 The program should be installed in a read-only directory, e.g. in a single-user installation in C:\Program Files\BL Banking or in a multi-user installation in \\server\share\blbanking on a file server.

 To do this, an administrator installs the program into the read-only directory and for the application data selects a directory, on which the user has write permission, e.g. C:\ProgramData\BL Banking\workspace or \\server\usershare\blbanking\workspace for a multi-user installation.

 Once the installation is complete, the location of the workspace directory is stored in the configuration file BL Banking.ini.
 If you want to create separate data directories for each user in a multi-user installation, you must use variables in the path to the workspace or create an individual program shortcut for each user.
-You will find detailed instructions on this in the appendix under Questions and answers.
+You will find detailed instructions on this in the appendix under Questions and answers, see Store application data separately.

 Note: In an installation with write protected directory a operating system user without write permissions cannot update the software.